usmanwardag/dollar_bot/README.md

 ## Why use DollarBot?

 With simple in-chat commands, this bot helps you:
+- Set your own customized budget
 - Add/Record new spendings
-- Display your spendings through engaging graphs
+- Display your spending trends through engaging graphs
-- Show the sum of your expenditure for the current day/month
+- Predict your next month's budget based on your current expenditure
 - Display your spending history
 - Clear/Erase all your records
 - Edit/Change any spending details if you wish to
-- View Analytics and export as csv
+- View Analytics and export as a pdf

 ## Check out the video!